WordPress Core HTTP Streaming Analysis

 + public $body_streamed = false;

 Why: When stream_callback is active, the body was delivered chunk-by-chunk during transport.
-The $headers string from the transport contains only headers (no body appended), so trying to split on rnrn for body extraction is wrong.
-Decompression is unnecessary because cURL already decompresses via CURLOPT_ENCODING (set at Curl.php constructor line 104: curl_setopt($this->handle, CURLOPT_ENCODING, '')), and for fsockopen we’ll handle it at the transport level.
+The $headers string from the transport contains only headers (no body appended), so splitting on rnrn for body extraction would throw requests.no_crlf_separator.
+Decompression is unnecessary because cURL decompresses via CURLOPT_ENCODING (set at Curl.php line 110), and SSE APIs do not use content-encoding on long-lived streams.

 + if ($options['stream_callback']) {